Not That it Matters - Henry

-I could feel the man move backward, pulling me with him.
+The man moved backward, pulling me with him.
 A tingle of fear ran down my spine.
 I planted my feet, making him work to drag me across the floor.
 His grip loosened as he struggled to manage my weight.
 I shoved my elbow under his ribcage and pushed all my weight against the wooden knife.
-I heard the heavy object fall and hit the mat covered floor.
+I heard the heavy object hit the mat-covered floor.

 “Good now, where is the attacker Henry?
 Where is his weapon?
 Where’s your exit?”
 Gary yelled his questions excitedly.

 “Front right,” I panted.
 “The weapon is on the ground.
 “I took a deep breath, expecting to be jumped again.

 A large hand slid in my pocket and grabbed my wallet.
 I turned and forced out my palm, connecting with a hard chin and wet fleshy mouth.

 There was a click of a handgun below my chest.

 I put my hands in the air.
 “Take it, mother-fucker,” I yelled into the room.

 There was breathy panting in my ear, and I felt my wallet fall back into my pocket.
 “Not bad, kid.
 You know when to stop.”
 The man’s voice was new to me.

 “With a gun, it’s over,” I explained.
 “Everything in my wallet is replaceable.
 There isn’t much on me worth taking besides my cash, but none of it is worth my life.”
 I repeated most of what Gary drilled into my brain over the last few months.